bshepherdson/fcc/DESIGN.md

 Here's the layers of the FCC system:

 - Layer 0: Virtual machine, written by hand for the host computer.
-    - `portable/` contains a portable C implementation of this VM.
+    - `layer0/portable/` contains a portable C implementation of this VM.
 - Layer 1: Low-level Forth library
-    - Uses the Forth VM library in `assembler/` to build the heart of the Forth system in Forth.
+    - Uses the Forth VM library in `layer1/assembler/` to build the heart of the Forth system in Forth.
 Defines machine-independent parts of the engine, enough to support `:` and other basic words.
 - Layer 2: ANS Forth 2012 library
-    - Uses Layer 1's core Forth pieces to build a full Forth system.
+    - Uses Layer 1's core Forth pieces to build a full, nearly-standard Forth system.
 - Layer 3 and up: User code on top of the above.

 The portability comes from the fact that only Layer 0 needs to be ported for